rahulpnath/hugoBlog/content/drafts/net_core_pdf.markdown

 ### Development Tips & Tricks

+Here are a few things that helped speed up the development of the Razor file.

+##### Render Razor View While Development

-**Render Razor View** : Once I had the PDF generation pipeline set up the biggest chanllenge was to get the formatting and more real time feedback.
+Once I had the PDF generation pipeline set up the biggest chanllenge was to get the formatting and more real time feedback.
 I didn't want to sit there clicking the link, downloading the PDF and verifying a change I make.
 Especially this is a lot harder when you are laying out the entire structure of the PDF the first time.

 To see the output of the razor template as and when you make changes I returned the HTML content as _ContentResult_ back on the API endpoint.
 When calling this from a browser it will automatically render it.